Fourth television network: National Educational Television

+NET ceased to exist as a standalone entity in 1970 when it merged with WNDT to form WNET, with the Public Broadcasting Service assuming program distribution functions; the "NET" name lasted for WNET-produced programs until 1972.

-Pat Weaver's network
+Pat Weaver

-Pat Weaver, a former president of NBC, twice attempted to launch his own television network.
+Pat Weaver, a former president of NBC, twice attempted to launch his own television network; daughter Sigourney Weaver once said, "it was always his dream to transform television."
 According to one source, the network would have been called the Pat Weaver Prime Time Network.
 Although the new network was announced, no programs were ever produced.

 Unisphere/Mizlou

 In mid-1965, radio businessman Vincent C. Piano proposed the Unisphere Broadcasting System.
 The service would have operated for 2½ hours each night.
 However, Piano had difficulty signing affiliates; a year later, no launch date had been set, and the network still lacked a "respectable number of affiliates in major markets."

 The network finally launched under the name Mizlou Television Network in 1968, but the concept had changed.
 Like the Hughes Network, Mizlou only carried occasional sporting and special events.
 Despite developing a sophisticated microwave and landline broadcasting system, the company never developed into a major television network.